 We finished up the W is for Water unit of My Father’s World Kindergarten last week and we learned all kinds of new things!

-Science experiments abounded for this unit.
+Science experiments abounded for this unit in My Father’s World.
 First, we learned that water is normally a liquid.
 It will take the shape of whatever container it is in.
 Then we learned when it gets really, really cold it freezes and becomes ice.
 Bug had to fill a cup with water and put it in the freezer to see the transformation himself.
 We also learned when water gets really hot it becomes a gas.
 We demonstrated this when we made it rain in a glass vase!

 W is for Water – My Father’s World Kindergarten